THE PHILOSOPHY OF READING AT REIGATE PRIORY:

 The skills that pupils acquire during this time are essential life skills.
 Our aim is to give pupils the skills necessary to read confidently, accurately and for enjoyment; enabling them to participate fully as a member of society.

-We recognise the importance of reading for everyday living and learning and as a subject that underpins all aspects of school life and the curriculum.
+We recognise the importance of reading for present day living and learning.
+A subject underpins all aspects of school life and the curriculum.

 At Reigate Priory, we aim to foster in the pupils a love of reading and respect for books, by providing them with stimulating resources and opportunities and modelling, as adults, a positive image of reading.

 Our Reading Policy at Reigate Priory School outlines our values and philosophy in educating pupils to the highest standards and ensures consistency and clear expectations across the school.
-The Reading Leader and Senior Leadership Team are responsible for the Reading Policy in school and providing support for staff to achieve its aims.
+The Reading Leader and SLT (Senior Leadership Team) are responsible for the Reading Policy in school and providing support for staff to achieve its aims.
 All members of staff are responsible for furthering our aims and helping the school community in every way possible to achieve this.

 The teaching and ethos behind Reading should develop learners as enthusiastic and proficient readers, who can:

 - Use a range of strategies, including accurate decoding of text, to read for meaning.